Matter-antimatter asymmetry and dark matter stability from baryon number conservation: Dark sector baryons and their impact on the visible sector

 with $H$ the Standard Model Higgs doublet, and $u_R$ and $d_R$ the right-handed up and down quarks.
 These two terms respectively correspond to a Higgs portal interaction and to a neutron portal interaction \cite{Davoudiasl:2010am, Fornal:2018eol, Fornal:2023wji}.
 Portals involving heavier generation quarks are also possible, but will not be discussed in what follows for simplicity.

-In order to generate an asymmetry in the visible sector, we assume that some unspecified $C$-violating mechanism in the dark sector generates an excess of $N$ over $\overbar N$ at high temperatures.
-Since this mechanism operates exclusively in the dark sector, the conservation of baryon number requires the generation of an excess of $\chi$ over $\chi^*$, so that the total baryon number of the Universe remains zero, as depicted in Fig.~\ref{fig:boxdiag_initial} (a concrete realization for that mechanism will be presented elsewhere \cite{note:inprep}).
+In order to generate an asymmetry in the visible sector, we assume that some unspecified mechanism in the dark sector produces an excess of $N$ over $\overbar N$ at high temperatures.
+Since this mechanism operates exclusively in the dark sector, the conservation of baryon number requires the generation of an excess of $\chi$ over $\chi^*$ so that the total baryon number of the Universe remains zero, as depicted in Fig.~\ref{fig:boxdiag_initial}.
+A possible mechanism generating this excess could be the out-of-equilibrium, $CP$-violating, and $B$-conserving decays of heavy fermions $\varphi_i\rightarrow \chi N, \chi^* \overbar{N}$, which will generate an asymmetry between the number densities of $N$ and $\overbar{N}$, and the corresponding asymmetry between $\chi$ and $\chi^*$, rendering a total baryon number equal to zero.
+A quantitative description of this mechanism will be presented elsewhere \cite{future}.

 Due to the neutron portal interaction in Eq.~(\ref{eq:LagNeutronPortal}), the scatterings $N \bar d \leftrightarrow u d$ and $N \bar u \leftrightarrow d d$, as well as the decays $N\rightarrow u d d$, inject a net baryon number into the visible sector (which could be partially converted into a net lepton number via sphaleron transitions, depending on the temperature at which the asymmetry in the dark sector is generated).
 Therefore, the excess of dark sector fermionic baryons over antibaryons is leaked to the visible sector via the neutron portal, ultimately generating an excess of quarks over antiquarks.

 Note that the Higgs portal does not transmit baryon number from the dark sector to the visible sector.
 Hence, we will set it to zero for simplicity, although it could have phenomenological implications, as we will briefly discuss in Section \ref {sec:DMconstr}.